raisingthefloor/rtf-simplegmail/README.md

 - You also have to set up the OAuth consent https://developers.google.com/workspace/guides/configure-oauth-consent

-- Following scopes you have to define while configuring Oauth Consent form
+- Following scopes you have to define while configuring OAuth Consent form

 ![consent-scopes](consent-scopes.png)